U.S. Trade Agreements and China's Currency

 is an international economist and director of international programs at the Economic Policy Institute.

-reporter, The Wall Street Journal.
+reporter for The Wall Street Journal.